snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 ## Emails

 ### Email validation
-The **only** way to validate an email is by sending a code or key and requiring the user to enter that key on your website.
+The **only** way to truly validate an email is by sending a code or key and requiring the user to enter that key on your website.
+Regex won't cut it.
 The following are all valid email addresses.

 - user@[192.168.2.1]
 - "()<>[]:,;@\\\"!#$%&'-/=?^_`{}| ~.a"@example.org